berkmancenter/internet_dashboard/docs/creating_a_widget.md

 As a reminder, the "short code" is the name of the object your package exports.

-To close the settings popup from a template's event handler (if the user has clicked a save button, for example), call `this.closeSettings(template)`.
-The `template` variable is your widget's template instance, which is the second arg to the event handler.
+To close the settings popup from a template's event handler (if the user has clicked a save button, for example), call `template.closeSettings()` where `template` is the template instance.

 For CSS, all your widgets will receive a class with the same name as your widget package (__not__ the name of your widget's export), e.g. `.example-widget`.
 Scope all CSS within this class to prevent clashes with other widgets.